LewisLee26/World-Nuclear-Association-AI-Chatbot-Documentation/README.md

 - [World Nuclear Association's Reports and Publications](https://www.world-nuclear.org/our-association/publications.aspx)
 - [World Nuclear Association's Reactor Database](https://www.world-nuclear.org/information-library/facts-and-figures/reactor-database-data/reactor-database-search.aspx?source=%7B"query"%3A%7B"match_all"%3A%7B%7D%7D%2C"size"%3A25%2C"sort"%3A%5B%7B"index.sort_name.exact"%3A%7B"order"%3A"asc"%7D%7D%5D%7D)

-Text based sources such as World Nuclear Association Information Library, World Nuclear News, and World Nuclear Association's Reports and Publications are converted into Vector Databases to allow the agent to search for infromtion more accurately.
-World Nuclear Association's Reactor Database is stored as a series of CSV files.
+Text based sources such as World Nuclear Association Information Library, World Nuclear News, and World Nuclear Association's Reports and Publications are converted into vector databases using Text-embedding-ada-002 and ChromaDB on AWS.
+This allows the agent to search for related information more accurately.
+World Nuclear Association's Reactor Database is stored as a series of CSV files and requires a different method for the agent to search.

 ### Large Language Model
 World Nuclear Association AI Chatbot uses GPT-4 16k.
-This is due to its high accuracy across many agent based benchmarks and function calling which prevents parsing errors.
+This is due to its high accuracy across many agent based benchmarks, easy to implement API, low running costs, and function calling which prevents parsing errors.

 ### Agent Framework
-The Agent uses a two langchain agents:
+The Agent uses two Langchain agents:
-- A custom agent to allow detailed searches across the text based sources
+- A custom multi-parameter OpenAI funcation calling agent to allow detailed searches across the text based sources
 - The Langchain CSV agent to access World Nuclear Association's Reactor Database

 ## Examples
 ### Example 1